Death Valley in One Day: Don’t Make These 6 Mistakes

 where to stay in death valley, camping in death valley

 There are RV hookups and campgrounds in various areas of the national park.
 In some of the locations, you will need to make a reservation during the high season.
-To find out more about camping in Death Valley National Park, you can visit their website here.
+The campgrounds in Death Valley are dog friendly.

 Neighboring Cities Outside of Death Valley